Th3OneAndOnly/AdventEX/README.txt

 Memory - This is like Knowledge, but for YOU!
 This is Knowledge, but adapted for the player.
 Note Memory handles both knowing and unlearning things, so keep that in mind.

-New classes:

-Transformer - A useful object changer
-A Transformer is a mix-in class that allows an object to be transformed - that is, CHANGED into another type of object.
-It remains the same object, just changed.
-It can, however, use a reference object to transform into.

-Breakable - Another useful object changer
-A Breakable (mix-in) is an object that can be broken.
-Much like Transformer, it extends from that.
-But, it differs in that you never specify a seperate object - it just displays as 'broken'.
-For example, a glass jar will turn into a (broken) glass jar when (whatever).makeBroken(true) is called.
-Note this means an object can be 'unbroken', i.e. by using tape or whatever you program into there.

-RestrictedAttachment - Refridgerator magnets!
-Another mix-in, and this makes it so you can restrict what kinds of objects can be attached on here.
-Note this automatically sets allowAttachment to true, predictably.